CleverCloud/doc.clever-cloud.com/commons/add-ons/add-ons-api.md

 The response body contains the following fields:

-* `id` - The addon id as seen from your side.
+* `id` - The add-on id as seen from your side.
 The difference with the heroku api is that the id *MUST* be a String.

 * `config` (Optional) - A String -> String map with value for each config\_var defined in your manifest.
 A key that is not in your config\_vars will be ignored.